ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - **Spatial**: adjacent memory locations are likely to be accessed in close succession.
 - **Striding**: memory access follows a predictable pattern, typically with a fixed interval between accesses.

-The program creates a large array of longs, occupying approximately 4 GB of RAM memory.
-Then, over a period of 20 minutes, consecutive iterations access the array elements based on one of the described patterns.
-After each iteration, the validity of the tests is checked.
+The program creates a large array of longs, occupying approximately 4GB of RAM memory.
+Then, over a period of 20 minutes, consecutive runs access the array elements based on one of the described patterns.
+After each iteration, the validity of the results is verified.

 Source code: [MemoryAccessPatterns.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/MemoryAccessPatterns.java)